LaunchCodeEducation/lchs/src/chapters/strings/template-literals.rst

 .. admonition:: Question

-   Mad Libs are games where one player asks the group to supply random words (e.g. "Give me a verb," or, "I need a color").
+   Mad Libs are games where one player asks a group to supply random words (e.g. "Give me a verb," or, "I need a color").
 The words are substituted into blanks within a story, which is then read for everyone's amusement.
-In elementary school classrooms, giggles and hilarity often occur.
-TRY IT!

    Refactor the following code to replace the awkward string concatenation with a template literal.
 Be sure to add your own choices for the variables!

-   Feel free to use either ``.format()`` or and f-string.
+   Feel free to use either ``.format()`` or an f-string.

    .. raw:: html